-The creation of the Tribute Visitors' Center will serve to revitalize Lower Manhattan by benefiting the millions of visitors who come to the WTC Site to learn about the events of September 11, 2001 and February 26, 1993.
-The Center will provide an evolutionary way of addressing the needs of an estimated 500,000 visitors annually, while providing a peer support network of volunteer guides from the September 11th community.
-The Tribute Visitors' Center will also serve family members, survivors, and residents who wish to share their experiences and educate visitors on the heroic and historic efforts of the City as it pulled together in the face tragedy.
+The creation of the Tribute Visitors' Center served to revitalize Lower Manhattan by benefiting the millions of visitors who come to the WTC Site to learn about the events of September 11, 2001 and February 26, 1993.
+The Center provided an evolutionary way of addressing the needs of an estimated 500,000 visitors annually, while providing a peer support network of volunteer guides from the September 11th community.
+The Tribute Visitors' Center has also served family members, survivors, and residents who wanted to share their experiences and educate visitors on the heroic and historic efforts of the City as it pulled together in the face tragedy.